rnsdomains/rns-subdomain-tool/README.md

 - **Check subdomain status:** it will allow the user to check if an alias/subdomain is available or not.

 You can set the tool up to send an email with a template to the user confirming the registration.
-Also the tool will save information about registrations in a Mongo BD.
+Also the tool will save information about registrations in a Mongo DB.

 Read about:
 - [Requirements](#Requirements)